 When deploying containers with Kubernetes or containerized applications, companies eventually realize that they need persistent storage.
-They need to provide fast and reliable storage for databases, root images and other data used by the containers.
+They need to provide fast and reliable storage for databases and other data used by the containers.

 StorPool, a leading software-defined storage platform, is integrated with Kubernetes via CSI (Container Storage Interface).
 Any company can easily deploy applications and microservices in containers and ensure their performance, scalability, and availability with StorPool fast and reliable storage for Kubernetes.

 StorPool provides persistent volumes for Kubernetes through a K8s CSI driver.

 StorPool’s Kubernetes CSI allows K8S to create volumes and use the storage provided by StorPool’s cluster to store persistent volumes.
 This can be used as a default for all data, not only databases or stateful applications/microservices.

 There are three ways to deploy Kubernetes: